What Happens After Registration

 It is important if you cannot make a game to let your coach or managers know, as he may need to contact the other team if there are not enough players available to play the match.

-During the season you may play at a variety of grounds in Orange, Molong, Cudal, Millthorpe or Blayney (as well as Bathurst / Oberon for U13-U16).
+During the season you may play at a variety of grounds in Orange, Molong, Cudal, Millthorpe, Blayney and Kinross.
 The Orange District Football association website has details of each of the venues used during the season.

-If the weather is inclement, listen to radio 105.1 and ABC between 7.00am-8.00am for cancellations or go to the association website www.orangefootball.org.au.
+If the weather is inclement, listen to radio 105.1 and ABC between 7.00am-8.00am for cancellations or go to the association website www.orangefootball.org.au and facebook.

 Policies and Code of Conduct